Home > Pathologies > Knee > Ligaments Injuries > Posterior Cruciate Ligament

 • Rehabilitation and muscle strengthening.

-If the injury is serious, surgical treatment is preferred, combined with biological therapies using PRGF®-Endoret® plasma rich in growth factors for the reconstruction of the posterior cruciate ligament.
+If the injury is serious, surgical treatment is preferred, combined with biological therapies using platelet-rich plasma (PRP) p for the reconstruction of the posterior cruciate ligament.
 This technique is much like that used for injuries to the anterior cruciate ligament, but with logical differences in terms of the location of the bone tunnels due to the different anatomy of the posterior cruciate ligament.